 The office of student services is committed to supporting each student in developing and implementing an individualized plan for academic success and career development.
-The Deputy Executive Director-Academic provides guidance, support, and resources to Standard College students.
+The Director of Education provides guidance, support, and resources to Standard College students.
 The comprehensive student services offered at Standard College reflect the school's student-centered philosophy.
-Consistent with Standard College's core mission of supporting and inspiring its students to achieve excellence in nursing, Standard College provides small group and individual tutoring sessions free of charge to its students at the students' request.
-The Deputy Executive Director-Academic (DED-Academic) maintains an open-door policy whereby students can reach him and discuss any concerns they may have, without having to schedule an appointment.
-If the DED-Academic is unable to resolve the concern, the student is referred to appropriate sources of support for the concern in question.
-The DED-Academic and Dean of Students provide educational counseling to at-risk students and collaborate with individual faculties to provide small-group and individualized tutoring.
-Content delivery is multidimensional and utilizes various resources including Power points, role play, interactive discussions and small group sessions.
-Tutoring sessions are held on a variety of days to accommodate the students.
+Consistent with Standard College's core mission of supporting and inspiring its students to achieve excellence in nursing, Standard College provides tutoring sessions free of charge to its students.
+Course instructors are available by appointment to meet with students outside class hours.
+Content delivery is multidimensional and utilizes various resources including power points, case studies, role play, interactive discussions, and small group sessions.